maxemerick/maxemerick.github.io/_pages/teaching.md

 ME 163: Vibrations (Winter 2024)
 ------
-This course covers vibrations in mechnical and electrical systems, analysis, dynamics, feedback control, matrix methods, Lagrangian mechanics, Laplace transforms, transfer functions, and system response.
+This course covers vibrations in mechanical and electrical systems, analysis, dynamics, feedback control, matrix methods, Lagrangian mechanics, Laplace transforms, transfer functions, and system response.
 As a TA, I graded assignments and led weekly office hours of ~10 students.

 ME 103: System Dynamics (Fall 2023)
 ------------------
-This course covers equations of motion for mechanical, electrical, thermal, fluid, and control systems, introduces block diagram algebra, feedback, interconnections, laplace transforms, transfer functions, and stability.
+This course covers equations of motion for mechanical, electrical, thermal, fluid, and control systems, introduces block diagram algebra, feedback, interconnections, Laplace transforms, transfer functions, and stability.
 This was the first time this course has run.
 As a TA, I wrote and graded homework assignments and led weekly office hours of ~15 students.

 ME 155A: Control Systems Design (Spring 2023)
 --------
-This course covers dynamics and feedback, block diagrams, interconnections, laplace transforms, transfer functions, state-space descriptions, PID controller design, and system response.
+This course covers dynamics and feedback, block diagrams, interconnections, Laplace transforms, transfer functions, state-space descriptions, PID controller design, and system response.
 As a TA, I graded assignments and led weekly office hours of 20+ students.

 ME 125KF: Design of Scientific Apparatus